-A level cabinet looks better and will perform better because the doors will line up with the frames properly, the cabinet will not be subject to undue strain and the contents of the cabinet will not move around on the shelves.
+A level cabinet looks better and will perform better because the doors will line up with the frames properly. the cabinet will not be subject to undue strain and the contents of the cabinet will not move around on the shelves.
 Use a level to make sure the unit is level from front to back and side to side.
-If the unit is supplied with casters, it has already been leveled.
+Units supplied with legs will have adjustable bullet feet to make the necessary adjustments.
+If the unit is supplied with casters, no adjustments are available.
 Ensure the floor where the unit is to be located is level.

-Stabilizing:
+Stabilizing